DataDog/documentation/content/en/bits_ai/managing_incidents.md

 To generate an AI-assisted postmortem draft,

 1. Navigate to the incident page in Datadog.
 For example, to view Incident 2679, you might search for `2679` on the [**Incidents**][2] page and click the relevant match.
-1. Ensure that the incident is resolved and that the timeline has 15 or more messages.
+1. Ensure that the incident is resolved and that the timeline has ten or more messages.
 1. Click the **Generate Postmortem** button.
 1. Select the AI template.
 1. Allow up to one minute for the postmortem to be generated.
 Do not close the tab during this time.